AirshiftMedia/OpenMOS/README.md

 - /doc contains the technical documentation
 - /res contains the additional resources such as image files
 - /src contains the source code files in xojo_project -format

+## Latest news

+30/5/2021   Reworking codebase from Xojo to Go because of performance reasons, will take a while